-Almost every interview you will ever have will end the same way.
+Almost every job interview ends the same way.
 After grilling you with their prepared questions, the interviewer will look up and ask: “Do you have any questions for me?”

+This is your moment!
 It’s a huge mistake to not take advantage of this opportunity.
-This is your chance to learn more about the organization, the job, and the hiring process.
-Plus, asking the right questions can reinforce your professionalism and your fit for the job.
+By asking questions during a job interview, you can learn more about the organization, the job, and the hiring process.
+Plus, asking the right questions will impress your interviewer and illustrate your fit for the job.

 In fact, not asking a question is something of a liability.
-It makes you seem passive or disinterested in the position.
+It makes you seem passive and disinterested in the position.

 You should always ask at least two good questions at the end of the interview.
-And, while it’s best to have questions that are grounded in the conversation you’ve already just had with the interviewer, it’s okay to have a few prepared prompts in your back pocket.
+And, while it’s best to have questions that are grounded in the conversation you’ve just had with the interviewer, it’s also great to have a few prepared prompts in your back pocket.
 Try some of my favorite questions to ask your interviewer.